LyimeS/CS50_.lua_corrector/README.md

 ## The meaning of "main directory" in here:
 Let's suppose you want to correct the files from the [pong](https://github.com/games50/pong) project.
 The *correct.py* script should be pasted in the *pong* folder (which contains *"pong-0"*, *"pong-1"*, *"pong-2"*....) or the folder that contains the *pong* among other CS50 projects.
 Just keep in mind that if you paste it in a folder containing all the projects from CS50, it may take a while to correct all the files.
-In case of this folder containing other .lua files (or folders that contains .lua files) that are not from CS50, these files will be scanned too, and if the script find the pattern to correct in those files, it will try to correct them.
+In case of this folder containing other .lua files (or folders that contains other .lua files) that are not from CS50, these files will be scanned too, and if the script find the pattern to correct in those files, it will try to correct them.
 Are you sure you want that to happen?

 ## What was I supposed to see in its output?
 Blocks containing the .lua files the script was able to read, and what happened to them.